LaureBrenot/msnoise_mutations/back_to_pre/README.md

 **How I tested `verify`:** I ran it on a copy of my test migration where I broke 8 things on purpose: deleted one CC file, changed one number by 0.000001 in one file, added a stray file, changed maxlag, changed a filter band, disabled a station, broke the data paths, and reset 2 finished jobs.
 It caught all 8 and returned `FAIL`.
 On the correct migration it returns `PASS`.

-### 4. What to show your boss
+### 4. What to show
 - `migration_check.txt` (the PASS report).
-- Once the stable version has run stack/MWCS/DTT (or WCT) on a few pairs, compare those dv/v curves with any dv/v plots your boss already has from msnoise_c.
+- Once the stable version has run stack/MWCS/DTT (or WCT) on a few pairs, compare those dv/v curves with any dv/v plots you already have from msnoise_c.
 The CCs are byte-identical, so any difference comes from the stable version's post-processing, not from the migration.

 ---